Allison Guth: Sales and assistant coaching

 After moving to Denver in 2004, she was a Coca-Cola employee in sales until the following year.
 As an assistant coach from 2005 to 2008, Guth spent three years with the Loyola University Chicago and one year with the University of Missouri.
 While at Loyola, Guth was also a recruiting coordinator.
 In 2008, Guth became the Director of Basketball Operations for DePaul University.
 She remained at DePaul before leaving for Yale University in 2010 to resume her recruiter and assistant coach experience.
 Guth held these two positions for Northwestern University from 2012 to 2015.

 Head coaching

 In 2015, Guth became the coach of the Yale Bulldogs women's basketball team.
 While with Yale, they reached the semifinals of the Ivy League women's basketball tournament during 2018 and 2022.
 Guth's roster became "the first Ivy League women's team to win a national postseason tournament" at the 2018 Women's Basketball Invitational.

 After leaving Yale in 2022, she had 99 wins and 74 losses.
 That year, Guth became the Loyola Ramblers women's basketball coach.
-With Loyola, her team reached the first round of the 2023 Atlantic 10 women's basketball tournament.
+Her team entered the 2026 Women's National Invitation Tournament.
+Loyola reached the Super 16 at the event.
+After 50 wins and 75 losses, Guth left Loyola that year.